 While London may have the edge in terms of starting a business – it’s cheaper and faster, and it attracts more venture capital investment – Berlin’s lower cost of living makes it the smart choice for entrepreneurs looking to put down roots.

-If you’re looking for a new challenge in a new city, get in touch with the team at Talent.
+If you’re looking for a new challenge in a new city, get in touch with our team.
 With tech roles at a range of startups, who knows where your career will take you?